Prey (2022 film): Filming

-Filming occurred in Calgary, Alberta, Canada, in 2021, primarily in Stoney Nakoda First Nation land 45 minutes outside the city, with studio set pieces including the beaver dam where Naru hides from a bear and the fur trapper camp where she baits the Predator.
+Filming began in June 2021 in Calgary, Alberta primarily in Stoney Nakoda First Nation land 45 minutes outside the city, with studio set pieces including the beaver dam where the protagonist Naru hides from a bear and the fur trapper camp where she baits the Predator.
+Additional locations include Moose Mountain and Elbow River.
 The cast preceded filming with four weeks of training camp, working with weapons and personal trainers, and while team-building they conceived a sign language for the characters to communicate non-verbally.
-Midthunder had a particular focus on axe throwing, which led to her and Trachtenberg adding a rope for quick recovery.
+Midthunder had a particular focus on axe throwing, with a rope being attached to the axe's end in order for it to be quickly obtained.
 Jhane Myers, a member of both the Comanche Nation and the Blackfeet Nation, served as a producer on the film.
 Describing filming near Calgary, Myers stated, "We were shooting on Stoney Nakoda land.
 [Midthunder] is part Nakoda, even I am on my grandmother's side.
-Usually when we start a production, someone [from the Native community] comes in and does a cedar ceremony and blesses everything.
+Usually, when we start a production, someone [from the Native community] comes in and does a cedar ceremony and blesses everything.
 But because we had so many Indigenous people on the cast, First Nation people too, and since we were on true plains land, they sent out two pipe carriers and two smudge people to have a pipe ceremony."
 The pipe ceremony was conducted outside Calgary by local Indigenous leaders and attended by Midthunder and her co-stars Beavers and Kipp, as well as Myers and Trachtenberg, among others.
 The first scenes filmed involved the Comanche camp, including the ending right in the second week, before moving onto parts focusing on Naru solo and the French trappers prior to actually featuring the Predator on the set.